Image

 • Any other circumstance the court determines would cause undue hardship

-If you need to restore limited driving privileges, consult a knowledgeable Parkville, MO DWI lawyer as soon as possible to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Parkville, MO DWI lawyer now to help improve your chances of approval.

-Why You Need a Parkville, MO DWI Administrative Hearing Lawyer
+Why You Need a Relentless DWI Administrative Hearing Lawyer in Parkville, MO

 Our Parkville, MO DWI/DUI defense attorneys can raise a variety of legal and procedural challenges in an administrative alcohol hearing, and the failure of the DOR to prove even one of the above elements can prevent your license suspension.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Parkville, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our Parkville, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • Testing machines be maintained every 35 days by a licensed technician